David-Else/developer-workstation-setup-script/README.md

 Enjoy the same software and desktop setup regardless of which Red Hat based distribution you choose.

+* Note in v4 the Neovim config was removed and archived at: https://github.com/David-Else/neovim-config

 ## Features

 - Works with Fedora 36+ and el9 compatible distributions